 MAS proposed measures to improve investor access to civil compensation in market-misconduct cases.
 The consultation introduces mechanisms to streamline legal processes and strengthen investor confidence.

-Capital markets participants should reinforce disclosures, evidence-preservation protocols, and litigation-readiness processes to mitigate conduct and operational risks.
+How FIs can respond Capital markets participants should reinforce disclosures, evidence-preservation protocols, and litigation-readiness processes to mitigate conduct and operational risks.

 MAS aims to broaden access to investor recourse.
 Firms should strengthen disclosures and remediation playbooks to manage litigation exposure.